dictu-lang/Dictu/docs/docs/classes.md

 ### _class

 `_class` is a special attribute that is added to instances so that a reference to the class is kept on objects.
-This will be useful for things like pulling class annotations from an object where it's class may be unknown until runtime.
+This will be useful for things like pulling class, method, and field annotations from an object where it's class may be unknown until runtime.

 ```cs
 class Test {}